alpha3166/charana/README.md

 ## CharAna Core

 CharAna Core is a library of analytical methods for a string.
 It's just a thin wrapper of standard Java APIs.
-The library is used from CharAna CLI and WAR.
+The library is used from CharAna CLI and Web.

 ## How to build CharAna Core

 Go to the `charana-core` directory, and `install` it with Maven.
-Since the CLI and WAR mentioned below depend on this core library, `mvn package` will not suffice.
+Since the CLI and Web mentioned below depend on this core library, `mvn package` will not suffice.

     cd charana/charana-core
     mvn install